 KCC's integrated mine complex includes both underground and open pit mines, providing both sulfide and oxide ores.
 The metallurgical plants enable the production of refined copper and cobalt metal on-site.
-In September 2015, Katanga suspended processing operations, with no production in the fourth quarter of 2015 or in 2016.
+In September 2015, Katanga suspended processing operations, with no production since the third quarter of 2015.
 Katanga will continue with the planned investment in processing plant upgrades and the waste stripping of the KOV and Mashamba open pits.
 These process upgrades include the commissioning of the new whole ore leach plant which will replace the existing oxide concentration process.
-The whole ore leach project is currently budgeted to commence commissioning in the second half of 2017.
+The whole ore leach project is currently on schedule to commence commissioning in the fourth quarter of 2017.
 This is expected to significantly improve both copper recoveries and operating unit costs.